soehest/gentoo/README.md

 # Experimental Gentoo Linux Ebuilds #

-This Git Git repository contains experimental ebuilds for [Gentoo Linux](http://www.gentoo.org/).
+This Git repository contains experimental ebuilds for [Gentoo Linux](http://www.gentoo.org/).
 At this time it consists of the following ebuilds

 - [sabnzbd](http://sabnzbd.org/)
 - [yenc](http://www.golug.it/yenc.html)